Imago

 MIAMI GARDENS, FL – JANUARY 19: Head Coach Curt Cignetti of the Indiana Hoosiers smiles after the Indiana Hoosiers versus the Miami Hurricanes College Football Playoff National Championship Game Presented by AT&T on January 19, 2026, at Hard Rock Stadium in Miami Gardens, FL.
 Photo by Doug Murray/Icon Sportswire COLLEGE FOOTBALL: JAN 19 College Football Playoff National Championship Presented by AT&T Indiana vs Miami EDITORIAL USE ONLY Icon796260119023

-Indiana Athletics just pulled off a big financial 180 for the 2024–2025 fiscal year (June 2024–2025).
-After drowning in a deficit last year, they’ve finally cleared the air and found themselves sitting on a pretty sweet pile of cash.
-Here’s the lowdown on how they turned things around so fast.
-However, it wouldn’t have been possible without Curt Cignetti.
+Indiana Athletics just pulled off a major financial turnaround for the 2024–2025 fiscal year.
+After drowning in a deficit last year, safe to say they’ve finally cleared that headache and are now sitting on a $7 million cash pile.
+This turnaround is a direct result of the new energy under coach Curt Cignetti.

 Watch What’s Trending Now!